stephenslab/smashr/README.md

 Follow these steps to quickly get started using smashr.

-1. In R, install the latest version of smashr (with the vignettes enabled) using [devtools][devtools]:
+1. In R, install the latest version of smashr using [devtools][devtools]:

    ```R
    install.packages("devtools")